All Episodes

 This is not going to be dialed back.

-They just, you know, whatever they have to tell Republicans in Congress to get them to go along with whatever the Democrat agenda, this is the Democrat agenda, this is going to happen.
+Whatever they have, tell Republicans in Congress to get them to go along with whatever the Democrat agenda, this is the Democrat agenda, this is going to happen.

 And Mr. Pai had one more thing to say about this.